IllusionMarbler10/MarblesAndPhysics/README.md

 ## What is this program about?
 Marbles and physics is a physics simulation program/2d physics sandbox game made by [Marcos Perez (A.K.A.
-IllusionMarbler)](https://github.com/IllusionMarbler10) it's written using Python, with the libraries Pygame(pygame-ce) Pygame-gui and Pymunk.
+IllusionMarbler)](https://github.com/IllusionMarbler10) it's written using Python, with the libraries Pygame(pygame-ce) Pygame-gui and Pymunk. this project was started using only AI-generated code. (cause he tought that Marcos was going to do it himself, but now it's a time-saver for him.) in this program/game you can create objects, mechanisms, electricity (if that's possible yet!) and even Marble Races and Algothlons!

 *[insert Screenshot 1 here]*